jokesterfr/rfidea/README.md

 * mpd - music player daemon
 * libnfc
 * pcsc
+* mongodb

+Then just do as usual:

+	npm install

-You need a contactless reader, and some contactless tags.
-I can suggest you the one I aquired :
+Note you would likely require a contactless reader, and some contactless tags.
+I can suggest you the ones I've got:

 * [Mifare chips 13.56Mhz ISO14443A](http://www.aliexpress.com/snapshot/237740055.html)
 * [ACR122U 13.56 MHz RFID Card Reader](http://www.aliexpress.com/snapshot/237740054.html)